HTMX and Alpine

 Debugging During Development

-You can check out the HqHtmxDebugMixin directly for additional documentation and usage guidance.
+You can check out HqHtmxDebugMixin in the codebase for additional documentation and implementation details.

 Loading Indicators

-By default, if an element triggers an HTMX request, it will automatically get an htmx-request CSS class applied to it.
-We've added custom styling to _htmx.scss to support the common states outlined later in this section.
+By default, when an element triggers an HTMX request, HTMX will automatically add the htmx-request CSS class to that element for the duration of the request.
+HQ defines some shared styles for this and related states in _htmx.scss, which support the common patterns outlined later in this section.

-If you want to create new types of loading indicators for non-standard elements, you can explore using the hx-indicator attribute (see docs here).
+If you want to create custom loading indicators for non-standard elements (for example, a spinner elsewhere on the page rather than on the trigger itself), you can use the hx-indicator attribute (see docs here).

 Buttons